For many French people, the French Riviera (or Côte d’Azur) is synonymous with summer holidays.

 Nowadays, these are not the same for everyone.

-• Better still, the tourist office of the Alpes Maritimes département appropriates the Côte d’Azur on the coast of its territory!
+- Better still, the tourist office of the Alpes Maritimes département appropriates the Côte d’Azur on its territory’s coast!

-• It seems that Marseille is no longer part of it for the vast majority of tourist guides.
-This can be explained by the enormous tourist potential of France’s 3rd largest city, which can afford to be free of the touristic label.
+- It seems that Marseille is no longer part of it for the vast majority of tourist guides.
+This can be explained by the enormous tourist potential of France’s 3rd largest city, which can afford to be free of the tourist label.

 What is the difference between the Côte d’Azur and the French Riviera?